vatsal278/AccManagementSvc-Design/README.md

 ## Account Summary
 A user hits this endpoint in order to view the details of their account.
 They can view details like the services that are available and services that theywant to subscribe to.
+There will be jwt token containing userid in cookie
 #### Specification:
 Method: `GET`